- Research News

 - Game Design Initiative

 The Cornell University Department of Computer Science (CS) in the college of Computing and Information Science (CIS) has multiple tenured and tenure-track faculty positions available at its Ithaca campus.
-Ithaca, NY is in the heart of the Finger Lakes region.
+Cornell CS is ranked among the top computer science departments in the country.
+Ithaca, NY, is in the heart of the Finger Lakes region.
 Both Cornell and Ithaca offer a vibrant cultural life and a wide range of sporting and outdoor activities with the pleasures of both city and country close at hand.

 Faculty hired in these positions will be members of the Department of Computer Science, which spans the Ithaca and New York City campuses, but their teaching and research will be based in Ithaca.
-A separate application is needed to be considered for a position at the New York City campus; please visit our website (http://www.cs.cornell.edu/information/jobpostings) for further information about the Cornell Tech application.
+A separate application is needed to be considered for a Computer Science position at the New York City campus; please visit this website for further information about the New York City application process.

 Tenured and tenure-track faculty must hold the equivalent of a Ph.D.
 Applicants must have demonstrated an ability to conduct outstanding research.
 Successful candidates are expected to pursue an active research program, to teach graduate and undergraduate courses, and to supervise graduate students.

-Applicants should submit a curriculum vitae and brief statements of research and teaching interests, identify one or two top publications to which they have made significant contributions, and arrange to have at least three reference letters submitted at: https://academicjobsonline.org/ajo/jobs/11941.
+Applicants should submit a curriculum vitae, a diversity statement,and brief statements of research and teaching interests, identify one or two top publications to which they have made significant contributions, and arrange to have at least three reference letters submitted.

 Inquiries about your application may be directed to firstname.lastname@example.org

-CIS and Cornell value diversity and seek candidates who will create a climate that attracts students of all races, nationalities and genders.
 We strongly encourage women and underrepresented minorities to apply.
-Cornell University seeks to meet the needs of dual career couples, has a Dual Career program, and is a member of the Upstate New York Higher Education Recruitment Consortium to assist with dual career searches
+Cornell University seeks to meet the needs of dual career couples, has a Dual Career program, and is a member of the Upstate New York Higher Education Recruitment Consortium to assist with dual career searches.